fingerskier/aquarion/README.md

 The goal of this app is to get code deployed...not build it on the fly.
-So, things like `preinstall` settings or installing a `.sh` or `.cmd` or platform-specific stuff are best done by the deployed app. i.e. just do npm-level commands via `aquarion`.
+So, things like `preinstall` settings or installing a `.sh` or `.cmd` or platform-specific stuff are best done by the deployed app. i.e. just do npm-level commands via `aquarion` config.

+## Config Details

 `remote` ~ the URL of the remote server from which to download the app.
-`timeout` ~ number of seconds after which the download attempt is cancelled `getCredentials` ~ for HTTP GET requests: this adds a query string; can be a string or a key/value array:
+`timeout` ~ number of seconds after which the download attempt is cancelled.
+`getCredentials` ~ for HTTP GET requests: this adds a query string; can be a string or a key/value array:
   * "val=1234"
   * ["key": "val"]

 `authHeader` ~ adds an Authorization header to the request
   * e.g. you could auto-generate a token in this file, client runs it to install, then the token is invalidated whenever you want
 `basicCredentials` ~ for HTTP Basic auth: this adds the appropriate header
-  * this will override prior more general Auth header `installDirectory` ~ whereas to put the unzipped files `flush` ~ boolean to indicate whether to empty the `installDirectory` before installing from the downloaded `.zip` `postInstall` ~ command(s) to run after locuting the files
+  * this will override prior more general Auth header

+`installDirectory` ~ whereas to put the unzipped files.

+`flush` ~ boolean to indicate whether to empty the `installDirectory` before installing from the downloaded `.zip`.

+`postInstall` ~ command(s) to run after locuting the files
   * can be a string or an array of string-commands or an object
-  * if an object, the key is the <platform-name> and the value is a string or array of string-commands `runCommand` ~ the command needed to start the app
+  * if an object, the key is the <platform-name> and the value is a string or array of string-commands

+`runCommand` ~ the command needed to start the app